Pendle Hill, New South Wales: Commercial area

 Pendle Hill has a large shopping centre with just over 50 specialty shops beside the railway station.
 It contains many supermarket, discount stores, grocery shops, specialty shops, real-estate agent, bank, and cafes, fish markets and butchers.

 Transport

-Pendle Hill railway station is on the North Shore & Western Line of the Sydney Trains network.
+Pendle Hill railway station on the Main Western line was opened in 1924 and currently is served by the T1 and T5 services of Sydney trains.